ashleyckw/Advanced-Database-Management_Fast-Food-Restaurant-System/README.md

 * Triggers
 * SQL Query Optimization

+## Files
+* `create_statements.sql`: Contains SQL statements to create all tables in the system.
+* `insert_statements.sql`: SQL script to insert initial sample data into the tables.
+* `drop_statements.sql`: SQL script to drop all tables from the database.
+* `examine_table_statement.sql`: Script to examine the structure and contents of the tables.
+* **Procedure folder**: Contains stored procedures that implement various business processes.
+* **Query folder**: Contains advanced multi-table queries for decision-making at strategic, tactical, and operational levels.
+* **Report folder**: SQL scripts for generating detailed and summary reports using cursors and parameters.
+* **Trigger folder**: Contains triggers enforcing business rules and system-wide policies.
+* **Fast Food Restaurant System ERD - Final ERD.png**: The final entity-relationship diagram (ERD) showing the design of the database.

+## Usage
+1. **Run the Schema and Data Setup:**
+   - Execute `create_statements.sql` to create all tables in the database.
+   - Run `insert_statements.sql` to populate the tables with initial sample data.

+2. **Examine the Database:**
+   - Use `examine_table_statement.sql` to check the structure and contents of the tables.

+3. **Run Procedures, Queries, Triggers, and Reports:**
+   - Execute all SQL files from the `Procedure`, `Query`, `Report`, and `Trigger` folders in any order based on your use case:
+     - **Procedures**: Automate business logic for tasks like adding new branches or managing customer accounts.
+     - **Queries**: Generate insights from multi-table queries for decision-making at different management levels.
+     - **Reports**: Generate detailed and summary reports using cursors with dynamic inputs.
+     - **Triggers**: Enforce system-wide rules and policies, such as salary audits or purchase order tracking.

+4. **Database Management:**
+   - To reset the database, run `drop_statements.sql` to drop all tables.

 ## Project Impact
 This project showcases the integration of database design and management with decision-making queries, stored procedures, and report generation.
 The system enhances operational efficiency, inventory management, and employee performance tracking, and provides valuable insights for strategic and tactical planning in a fast food restaurant setting.